Many businesses are abandoning paper-based record keeping methods in favor of the convenience and security provided by electronic document management.

 After all, a paperless world is simple, efficient, and environmentally friendly.

-However, transitioning away from a paper to a digital filing system isn’t as straightforward as it may seem.
+However, transitioning from a paper to a digital filing system isn’t as straightforward as it may seem.
 There are many pitfalls that can be encountered along the way, demanding thoughtful preparation well before the first document hits the scanner.

-Ensuring these records are highly accessible is crucial for your business, not only operationally, but for compliance reasons, presenting significant challenges both during and after the scanning process.
+Ensuring these records are accessible is crucial for your business, not only operationally, but for compliance reasons, presenting significant challenges both during and after the scanning process.

 First up: What is an electronic filing system?